Deepakmalempati/Roommate-Finder/README.md

 4. Now app is ready to use.

 ##### Recommended to run the application on physical device for better UI view.
+##### Sometimes virtual devices are facing network access issues so we recommend to run on physical devices.

 ----------------------------------------------------------------------------------------------------------------------------------
-This is an android app named RoomiE.
+This is an android app named RoomiE-Finds your roommate easily.

 Our App helps in finding a roommate in your area.
 It also helps in setting multiple preferences while searching for roommate.
 It gives an option to post your house if you already have a space to live or search for roommate who has living space to share with